 - Contribute educational materials or web based expertise

-It is only through a community of like minded individuals, all working toward a common, worthwhile goal, that this solution can be made to happen.
+It is only through a community of like minded individuals, all working toward a common, worthwhile goal, that this solution can happen.
 The rewards that will come from success can be incredible.
 Wouldn’t it be fantastic to see that happen?